Talentech/Blog/_posts/2021-05-26-duende-identityserver.md

 Talentech ID is one of the core parts of our SaaS platform.
 Building it on Duende IdentityServer gives us the flexibility we need, and at the same time giving us the advantage of leaving protocol implementation to the trusted team at Duende Software.
 IdentityServer has enabled us to have full control over the UI/UX and it has made it possible to adapt the flows to fit our domain logic and requirements unlike any of the off-the-shelf products we have evaluated.
 This gives us a lot of possibilities going forward.

+We will share more details about our tech stack in upcoming blog posts, so stay tuned!